The Post-Match SOAP in a Nutshell

 Residency candidates can increase their chances for success during the Post-Match SOAP through a few steps.

 Step 1: Get registered.
 You will need both an ERAS® account and NRMP® account to participate in SOAP.
-All residency candidates will need to be registered with NRMP by the Rank Order List Deadline on February 21, 2018, in order to be eligible for the Post-Match.
+All residency candidates will need to be registered with NRMP by the Rank Order List Deadline in order to be eligible for the Post-Match.
 You will also need your ERAS application completed in advance.

 Step 3: Refresh any supporting documents such as your Personal Statement or Letters of Recommendation.
 If you found you were struggling during the application and interview part of the residency application process, there may have been a weakness in your documents.
 Fresh Letters of Recommendation can revitalize a candidate’s application.
 Revising or rewriting your Personal Statement could clear up any potential mistakes and provide the perfect place to mention any new experiences you have completed after certifying your MyERAS Application.